-The Providence Projects have been providing a range of residential and day treatment services to local authorities across the UK since 1996 with great success.
+The Providence Projects have been providing a range of residential and day treatment rehab services to local authorities across the UK since 1996 with great success.

-Every county, area or local authority will have its own policies about rehab funding and some areas do not offer rehab funding at all.
+Every county, area or local authority will have its own policies about NHS rehab funding and some areas do not offer rehab funding at all.
 If you are fortunate to have a local drug or alcohol team who are prepared to support you with funding for rehab, please feel free to give us a call to find out more about our programmes at The Providence Projects.
 We have agreements with most local authorities.
-If they are prepared to support you through a alcohol or drug rehab programme, The Providence Projects can help.
+If they are prepared to support you through an alcohol rehab programme or drug rehab programme, The Providence Projects can help.

-NHS detox and rehab information
+NHS rehab and detox information

-For many admissions, the first stage of the process may be either an drug or alcohol detox.
+For many admissions, the first stage of the process may be either a drug or alcohol detox.
 This process is managed by our partners at The Providence Surgery who are one of only a handful of surgeries to have been awarded a rating of ‘outstanding’ by CQC.
-Although our doctors are generally excellent, one of the reasons for the outstanding rating was their skill and knowledge in the field of substance misuse.
+Although our doctors are excellent, one of the reasons for the outstanding rating was their skill and knowledge in the field of substance misuse.

 Detoxes will usually take between 7 and 14 days depending on the nature of the addiction.
-During this time however, residents will be fully engaged in the rehab programme.
+During this time however, residents will also be fully engaged in the rehab programme.

 Addiction treatment programme